Zhaak63/ZhaakTheme/README.md

 2. Save the file into your theme folder

 ## 🖌️ Customization
-Go into your theme folder > Comfy > support
+Go into your theme folder > Zhaak > support
-- For BetterDiscord : `comfy.theme.css`
+- For BetterDiscord : `Zhaak.theme.css`
 - For Powercord/Vizality : `_custom.css`

 ## Credits

-Thanks a lot to Snapperito, Harley, Tropical and others peeps that I forgot for the help !
+Zhaak